 What are apricot kernels?

-Apricot kernels look similar in appearance to a small almond.
+Apricot kernels are similar in appearance to a small almond.
 Fresh apricot kernels are white.
 The skin becomes light brown when dried out.

-Apricot kernels contain protein, fiber, and a high percentage of oil.
-The oil can be extracted from the kernel.
+The kernels contain protein, fiber, and a high percentage of oil, which people can extract from the kernel.

-Oil pressed from the sweet kernel can be used for cooking in the same way as sweet almond oil.
-The kernels themselves are used in processed foods such as amaretto biscuits, almond finger biscuits, and apricot jams.
+People use oil pressed from the sweet kernel can be used for cooking in the same way as they might use sweet almond oil.
+Processed foods, such as amaretto biscuits, almond finger biscuits, and apricot jams, contain apricot kernels.

-Oil and kernels from the bitter variety of apricot kernel are often used in cosmetics in body oil, face cream, lip balm, and essential oil.
+Oil and kernels from the bitter variety of apricot kernel are often ingredients in cosmetics, such as body oil, face cream, lip balm, and essential oil.

-A range of apricot kernal products are available for purchase online.
+A range of apricot kernel products is available for purchase online.

 What nutrients do apricot kernels contain?

 Apricot kernel oil is high in essential fatty acids.
-These are necessary for human health, but the human body is unable to produce them, so they must be taken in through diet.
+These are necessary for human health, but the human body cannot produce them, so people must take them in through diet.

 There are two main types of essential fatty acids: linoleic acid (omega-6) and alpha-linolenic acid (omega-3).

-Linolenic acid plays a vital role in brain function and normal growth and development.
+Linolenic acid plays a vital role in brain function and healthy growth and development.
 Fatty acids also stimulate skin and hair growth, regulate metabolism, maintain bone health, and support the reproductive system.
 Many people think that fatty acids have antioxidant properties.

 Vitamins and minerals